RedisJSON/RedisJSON/docs/docs/indexing_JSON.md

 }
 ```

 The path `$.address` returns the whole object for address, so this cannot be indexed.
-However, you can index the components of `address` with a JSON path resolving to the scalars within it e.g. `$.address.unit`.
-Additionally if you wanted to create a rule where you'd consider the first element of the `phone_numbers` array the primary phone number, you could use the path $.phone_numbers[0] to resolve to that item:
+However, you can index the components of `address` with a JSON path resolving to the scalars within it, for example, `$.address.unit`.
+Additionally, if you want to create a rule where you consider the first element of the `phone_numbers` array the primary phone number, you can use the path $.phone_numbers[0] to resolve to that item:

 ```SQL
 FT.CREATE orgIdx ON JSON SCHEMA $.address.unit AS unit TEXT $.phone_numbers[0] AS primary_phone TAG